Posted on: November 7, 2014

 The GDP of the Netherlands in 2010 was 586.7 billion euros, but after including the trade of these substances the Dutch GDP increases with 44.7 billion euros.
 So the Netherlands has become 7.5 % ‘richer’.

-First thing first: a “cafe” means “pub” throughout the Netherlands; a “coffeeshop” is where one buys cannabis.
+A “cafe” means “pub” throughout the Netherlands.
+A “coffeeshop” is where one buys cannabis.
 While marijuana is not technically legal in the Netherlands, the possession and purchase of small amounts (<5 gram) of “soft drugs”(ie marijuana, hashish, space cakes and mushroom-based truffles) is allowed/tolerated and users won’t be prosecuted for smoking or carrying this amount.
 This means that coffeeshops are actually conducting an illegal business – but this is tolerated to a certain extent.

 The Dutch government has let individual municipalities decide for themselves whether to enforce the national weed pass.
 Therefor there are almost no municipalities which have implemented this pass, only a few near the border at Germany and Belgium.